 - As a result, more than a quarter (28%) have left a performance review with a view to start looking out for another job, while more than one-third have gone on to complain to their peers (35%).

-Use it to collect feedback on specific projects and assignments throughout the year.
-If your employees are working on large scale projects, you can easily schedule feedback check-ins along the way.
+Use it to collect real-time feedback on specific projects and assignments throughout the year.
+If your employees are working on large scale projects, you can easily schedule check-ins along the way.
 As soon as someone requests RTF, the system automatically emails the people who should give it and will continue to follow-up with evaluators until the request is fulfilled.
 You can also track RTF history, progress, and trends with our analytics.